dharmangbhavsar/review_mining/README.md

 Python Standard Libraries, TextBlob, python-google-places, python-twitter, Spacy

 ### Frameworks
-BackEnd/FrontEnd - Django
+**BackEnd/FrontEnd** - Django
-FrontEnd - BootStrapJS, JQuery, RateYoJS
+**FrontEnd** - BootStrapJS, JQuery, RateYoJS
-BackEnd - Python, Django
+**BackEnd** - Python, Django

 ## Sentiment Analysis Testing
 Microsoft API tested on only 2000 rows because it has a monthly limit of 5000 requests and a limit of 1000 rows at a time.
 Google API had the same limit, I like Microsoft, chose Microsoft.
-Results are "almost similar".
+We are choosing the TextBlob library for sentiment analytics because of the cap limit of Microsoft and Google Analytics libraries.
+Also, tweets needed to be changed to a specific JSON structure for Microsoft TextAnalytics API to analyse sentiments which cost an unnecessary overhead.
+Also, results of TextBlob and Microsoft Azure TextAnalytics is "almost" similar.
+Thus, these above details made us tilt towards using TextBlob.

 # TextBlob Sentiment Analysis Results
     [6918 rows]